mrubli/BrowserSelector/README.md

-:information_source: This is a fork of https://github.com/DanTup/BrowserSelector.
+﻿:information_source: This is a fork of https://github.com/DanTup/BrowserSelector.
 See the change log below for differences to the original.

 # Browser Selector